 “I had a great front nine and I was really locked in,” Dowling said.
 “But on the back nine all the little things that were going well I just didn’t execute them on the back.
 I hung in there although I was kind of faltering a little bit.”

-Following a level-par start to the final round through the first eight holes Fosdick began to find his grove.
+Following a level-par start to the final round through the first eight holes Fosdick began to find his groove.
 He birdied the short par-5 9th to move to 2-over at the turn.
 On the back nine his flat stick began to heat up.
 He rolled in a birdie putt on the par-3 12th from 20 feet then rammed home another bomb from 40 feet on the 14th for birdie.
 In a blink the reigning Connecticut Amateur champion was even-par and one back.

 “I went out and hit a confident drive on the first hole of the final round, hit a decent wedge shot and made a good putt for birdie and at that point my game felt better than the previous two rounds.
 I knew if I kept playing like that I could maybe win this thing,” said Fosdick.